 Enroll or renew online quickly and securely, or, if you prefer, download an enrollment/renewal form, fill it out and mail in with your check.
 Annuitants of the Washington Department of Retirement Systems (DRS) may also now join as a Retired Monthly Members by filling out this webform or by completing and returning this paper version.

-This year, WEA-Retired offers up to ten $1,000 nonrenewable scholarships to aid WEA members in enhancing skills in specific education areas and/or attaining or maintaining a teaching certificate.
+WEA-Retired will once again offer $1,000 nonrenewable scholarships to aid WEA members in enhancing skills in specific education areas and/or attaining or maintaining a teaching certificate.
 The scholarships cannot be used to pay for incurred debt for past classes or reimbursement for pre-paid classes.
 You must be a WEA member to apply.
 You can read about the 2020 winners here.
-When available, information will be posted here for the 2021 scholarships.